John D. Rockerduck: Publication history

 Like his rival, he is a shrewd businessman and has managed to organize a worldwide financial empire that can easily rival those of Scrooge or Flintheart Glomgold.
 Unlike them, he is not a tightwad but much more a liberal spender (but by no means a squanderer), as Rockerduck seems to maintain that "you have to spend money to make money".
 This trait makes him a natural antagonist to Scrooge, who is capable of going towards absurd lengths to spare even trivial sums of money.
 Their rivalry is further contrasted by the fact that Rockerduck was born into luxury, rather than earning his fortune by his own hard work, which is another reason for Scrooge's, and sometimes even Glomgold's disrespect toward him.
 Rockerduck has a taste for luxury, and likes to show off his wealth.
 Besides his secretary, advisor, and right-hand man Jeeves, he does not seem to have any close confidants.

 Like Scrooge and Flintheart, Rockerduck is extremely competitive.
 He is rivaling them in the wealth department and has occasionally claimed the titles of "The Richest Duck in the World" and "The Second Richest Duck in the World".
-Since those titles belong to Scrooge and Flintheart respectively, it can be inferred that he owns the title of "The Third Richest Duck in the World", but this has not been explicitly stated in any major story.
-He is an influential member of the Billionaires' Club of Duckburg, of which Scrooge and Flintheart are also members.
+Since those titles belong to Scrooge and Flintheart respectively, it can be inferred that he owns the title of "The Third Richest Duck in the World", or that Glomgold and Rockerduck are constantly competing for the second and third places.
+Stories that have Rockerduck or Glomgold actually measuring their fortunes against that of Scrooge invariably end with Scrooge being ahead by an entirely trivial amount.
+In one story, Scrooge's and Rockerduck's fortunes turned out to be exactly the same, but Scrooge could triumphantly point out that his Number One Dime had not been included in the count, putting him ahead by exactly one dime.
+For all practical purposes, the three ducks would seem to be equally rich.

+Rockerduck is an influential member of the Billionaires' Club of Duckburg, of which Scrooge and Flintheart are also members.
 Only five stories feature him and Flintheart both, though: Zio Paperone e il bisbilione ("Uncle Scrooge and the bil-billion", 1967), written by Osvaldo Pavese and drawn by Giuseppe Perego; Whatever Happened to Scrooge McDuck?
 (1996), written by Lars Jensen and drawn by Maximino Tortajada Aguilar, where Rockerduck and Glomgold both make a cameo in a future vision that shows both of them having been made bankrupt by Donald's Duck charity company; Scrooge's Last Adventure (2003), written by Francesco Artibani and drawn by Alessandro Perina, where they team up with the Beagle Boys and Magica De Spell against Scrooge; The Three Billionaires (2005), written and drawn by Kari Korhonen; and The Great Egg Robbery (2019) written by Carol McGreal and Pat McGreal and drawn by Giorgio Cavazzano.